GET FIRED UP!

 If you live outside of Pulaski County, find your early voting location here.

-VOTING ABSENTEEGet Fired Up to Make Change Happen!
+Get Fired Up to Make Change Happen!
 Get out and vote!
 If you can’t get to the polls, your voice can still be heard.
 You can request an absentee ballot if you are a registered voter.
-To request an absentee ballot, you must meet certain criteria, like being unable to physically vote due to illness or have a physical disability or you’re an Arkansas resident temporarily living outside of the state, or perhaps you are concerned about the risk of COVID-19.
+To request an absentee ballot, you must meet certain criteria, like being unable to physically vote due to illness or have a physical disability or you’re an Arkansas resident temporarily living outside of the state.
 No matter how you do it in person or absentee- be heard!

 Follow these steps to vote absentee: